jasonincanada/research/Dreaming/Section Notes/3 - The Scientific Literature.md

 Pages 35 - 120 are a boring trundle through the existing scientific literature up to the time Freud began his theories.
-This section of the book was described by the editor as being Freud's "bug-bear", which he put off until last, no doubt in my opinion due to its somewhat boring nature and disappointingly wrong inferences drawn by other theorists at the time.
+This section of the book was described by the editor as being Freud's "bug-bear", which he put off until last, no doubt in my opinion due to its somewhat boring nature and the disappointingly wrong inferences drawn by other theorists at the time.
 Don't miss his [[Postscript, 1909|1909 Postscript]] for a small sampling of Freudian sass

 ---